Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Individuals who awaken their energy body often have a natural talent and inclination toward healing.

 In the Eastern Traditions, this life force energy, known as chi (qi) or prana, can be directed and projected from one individual to another.
-Individuals with strong qi can help unblock the channel pathways in others.
+Individuals with strong qi can help unblock others’ channel pathways.

-Various schools of Qigong, Traditional Chinese Medicine, Kundalini Yoga, Ayurverdic Medicine, and Reiki have their own methods of energy healing.
+Various schools of Qigong, Traditional Chinese Medicine, Kundalini Yoga, Ayurvedic Medicine, and Reiki have their own methods of energy healing.

-Whereas energy healers tend to train and study specific ancient systems of healing, psychic and mystic healers are often more intuitive.
-These healers often have kundalini awakening episodes early in life.
+Whereas energy healers tend to train in and study specific ancient healing systems, psychic and mystic healers are often more intuitive.
+These healers often have Kundalini awakening episodes early in life.

 Ideally, they learn how to utilize their gifts to their advantage and assist others with their intuitive healing methods when they’re ready.